-In 2011, the institute was named to honor the contributions of Becker and his mentor, Milton Friedman, who shared a belief in the power of economics as a tool to understand the world and address serious problems.
+In 2011, this institute was named to honor the contributions of Becker and his mentor, Milton Friedman, who shared a belief in the power of economics as a tool to understand the world and address serious problems.

 Becker, AM '53, PhD '55, discovered economics when he “accidentally” took a course as an undergraduate at Princeton University.
 As a graduate student at the University of Chicago, Milton Friedman’s microeconomics course introduced him to economic theory as a powerful tool to analyze the real world.
-He has applied that tool creatively since joining the University of Chicago economics faculty in 1954.
-From 1957 to 1969, he taught at Columbia University and was a senior research associate at the National Bureau of Economic Research, returning to the University of Chicago faculty in 1970.
+He immediately began applying that tool creatively, writing his dissertation on the economics of racial discrimination—a controversial topic at the time.

-Becker has been a force that shifted the focus of entire disciplines.
+Becker was a force that shifted the focus of entire disciplines.
 His work opened economics to inquiry into family size, marriage and divorce, crime, addiction, and other topics previously in the domain of sociology or psychology.
 He is widely recognized for his key role in developing the field of human capital.
 He injected the paradigm of rational choice to sociology, and applied economic modeling to key questions in political science.
 He introduced countless students to price theory, which looks at aspects of modern life through the lens of markets and incentives.
 The Becker Center on Chicago Price Theory was named in his honor in 2006.